marcelpeyton/PortfolioPage/README.md

 # PortfolioPage <img align="right" src="https://img.shields.io/badge/License-MIT-blue"></img>
 ## Description
-A portfolio with a collection of works all linked to github
+A portfolio with a collection of works all linked to github.
+This portfolio was made with REACT.

 ## Table of Contents